 How do I Find out if My Repair is Covered?

 The BBB sets standards for contractors.
-It will record how long they have been in business, how they respond to complaints, how they handle contracts, and even more.
-It makes the company responsible to someone besides their clients.
+It will record how long they have been in business, how they respond to complaints, how they handle contracts and even more.
+It makes the company responsible for someone besides their clients.
 It will ensure that you are getting quality work for the cost of the work.
 It is like having a security blanket for both the contractor and the client.

-Within your warranty's contract, you will find a set standard for cost.
+Within your warranty's contract, you will find a set standard for costs.
 It will detail which costs you are responsible for.
 The amount that you have to pay is the deductible.
 The deductible is likely to vary depending on the appliance and will vary per repair.
 For example, you may need to replace your septic system.
 The contractor will tell you that it is 5,000 dollars.
 Your deductible is $500.
 So, you will pay the deductible and your home warranty will cover the rest.
 Depending on how your contract is set up, you may only have to pay this one for the year or you may have to pay it based on the amount of the repair.
 For example, now that you spent the $500 and the septic was replaced, your hot water heater has begun to leak.
 Your home warranty may cover it since you have already paid the deductible for the year, or you may need to pay another share of the deductible.
 It is very important that you read the fine print so that you are clear as to what the warranty covers and what the cost of your deductible is.

 The contract is the legal agreement between you and the home warranty company.
 It means that they are legally required to hold up to their end of the agreement.
 It also means that you must uphold yours.
 The fine print will let you know all the costs, the procedures, and the requirements you are responsible for.
 Do not hesitate you ask questions about what you don’t understand.
 This is simply not something that you want to hastily sign.
 Take your time and read it thoroughly because it is legally binding.
-Home warranties are definitely worth the money, but you just have to understand what you are getting into. them before you sign any paperwork.
+Home warranties are definitely worth the money, but you just have to understand what you are getting into before you sign any paperwork.

 The way that contracts are set up is in articles.
 Each article is a section.
 They are usually numbered.
 Depending on which part of the contract that you are in, you will see terms that will relate to your coverage options.
 You will need to understand what your coverage options are.
 You will need to understand which contractors are covered under your warranty.
 There are going to be articles and subsections that may not be related to your coverage options.
 You need to verify, with your broker, which articles refer to your coverage options and which ones are not covered.
 You may want to have the contract modified to specify exactly what your coverage options are.

 Part of your contract is going to specify which contractors are covered.
 There will specific details regarding what your coverage is regarding costs and options.
-Your coverage options will determine which contractors are qualified, according your warranty, to repair your appliances.
+Your coverage options will determine which contractors are qualified, according to your warranty, to repair your appliances.
 These coverage options will affect your costs.